generomuga/crud/README.md

 # crud

-Just a simple CRUD Todo API made using Express that is being deployed into a docker container.
+Just a simple CRUD Todo API made using Express that is being deployed into docker containers.
 It also uses Liquibase to manage the database migration part.

 ### Run the whole infrastructure by just simply running this code
 ```